 - Limit of 15 devices per virtual ASL tour time

 - FREE, but reservations are required

-Explore the museum’s collection from the comfort of your home.
-Join in a conversation about art through the theme of Hope with educator Micki Keck.
-The tour will begin at 11 am and will be preceded by a “virtual coffee hour” from 10:30 a.m. until the start of the tour.
+Explore the museum’s collection from the comfort of your home during an all new ASL Tour on Zoom!
+Join in a conversation about art through the theme of ‘Curiosity’ with educator Micki Keck.
+The tour will begin at 11 a.m. and will be preceded by a “virtual coffee hour” from 10:30 until the start of the tour.
 Come, chat, and stay for the tour!

 The day before the tour, you will receive an email reminder to log into your museum account where you will see a live Virtual ASL Tour Zoom link.
 To provide the best experience for registered participants, please do not share the link.